Students in T-level lesson

 What are T-levels?

 Join the T-level revolution at Cirencester College.
-T-levels or Technical Levels are ground breaking new qualifications which are equivalent to 3 A-levels.
-T-levels have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for work, further training or study.
-Cirencester College have been at the forefront of the roll out of T-levels since September 2020 and now as an experienced provider offer a broad range of subjects
+T-levels or Technical Levels are groundbreaking new qualifications which are equivalent to 3 A-levels.
+T-levels have been developed in collaboration with employers and businesses so that the content meets the needs of the industry and prepares students for work, further training or study.
+Cirencester College has been at the forefront of the rollout of T-levels since September 2020 and now as an experienced provider offers a broad range of subjects

 T-levels offer students a mixture of classroom learning and ‘on-the-job’ experience during an industry placement of at least 315 hours (approximately 45 days).